 And finally, here's an example of multi-click prompt for an unsigned Java app with a red "Running this application may be a security risk" warning.
 You must enable the I accept the risk and want to run this app option and click Run to let the program start.
 But please make sure you really are on the correct web site first.
 Ticking the Do not show this again for this app check box is not recommended for unsigned apps.

-As Java installer does not remove older versions of JRE, most computers have several versions of JRE installed as in the example below:
+As Java installer before version 8 did not remove older versions of JRE, most computers have several outdated JRE installations as in the example below:

 And that is not the worst case I've seen!
 You could now remove all these old versions by clicking Remove or Uninstall buttons (depending on which version of Windows you have), but this can be really slow and might require several restarts.
 And then there are those uninstallers that just fail...